Skip to main content

 PhD projects in the Faculty of Nursing, Midwifery & Palliative Care become available all year round.
 Please visit our postgraduate research page, where you can browse through the current opportunities.
 The faculty is especially interested in receiving applications from students across the globe, who are planning their doctoral research projects in fields that will contribute to the faculty’s research groups, enhance the research culture and align with the faculty’s research strategy.

 The faculty is an integral partner within King’s Health Partners (KHP) and contributes to the interdisciplinary research centres in supporting and delivering high quality research.
 In the most recent Research Excellence Framework (2021) assessment, more than 92.1% of the Faculty’s research was rated as 4* and 3* (world-class and internationally excellent).
-Our research activity is funded by the National Institute for Health Research (NIHR), Research Councils and a range of charities.
+Our research activity is funded by the National Institute for Health and Care Research (NIHR), Research Councils and a range of charities.
 We host a range of nationally competitive fellowships from PhD studentship to post-doctoral level.

 • Current research areas: measuring outcomes; evaluating and improving care; symptom-led research; dying in society; and needs assessment and policy.